 Are there characters at any Signature meals?

-During the pandemic, traditional character dining (where costumed characters stop at every table) is on pause.
-Pre-pandemic Cinderella’s Royal Table in the Magic Kingdom offered a Signature character meal.
-This location is not currently operating.
+During the pandemic, traditional character dining (where costumed characters stop at every table) was on pause, however socially distanced character appearances occur at Toppolino’s Terrace (breakfast) and Cinderella’s Royal Table (lunch and dinner).

 Do I need a park admission ticket to dine at a Signature restaurant?